 2. Get a second opinion

-We all have that friend who tell us their thoughts in an honest and considered way.
+We all have that friend who tells us their thoughts in an honest and considered way.
 Or at least, one who may help steer us in the right direction.
 Invite them over and sort through your items together.
 Ask for their advice on whether something should stay or go.
 Their point of view may help you realise which items are truly worth holding onto, and which are only taking up space.

 3. Give it away